yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

    _SSRS_

-   There isn't a PaaS equivalent of SSRS, so they would either need to run SSRS on an Azure VM (IaaS) or rewrite their reports around Microsoft Power BI reporting capabilities.
+   There is no direct PaaS equivalent of SSRS.
+However, there are several options available for continuing to use the SSRS reports.
+The most straightforward, and possibly easiest, option is for WWI to migrate their SSRS server to run on an Azure VM (IaaS).
+Another approach is to rewrite their reports as paginated reports in Microsoft Power BI.
+If opting to move their reports into Power BI, customers should be aware of the [RDL Migration Tool](https://github.com/microsoft/RdlMigration), which can be used to assist with migrating existing SSRS reports from local servers to a Power BI workspace.

 _Regional outages_

 1. How can their gaming services be recovered within the specified RTO/RPO?

-   To protect against data center failures and regional outages, they should use Availability Zones for their virtual machines.
-Availability Zones will allow them to spread their VMs across as many as five regions, helping to reduce the likelihood of a complete outage.
+   To protect against data center failures and regional outages, they should use [Availability Zones](https://docs.microsoft.com/azure/availability-zones/az-overview) for their virtual machines.
+Availability Zones are unique physical locations within an Azure region, each comprised of one or more datacenters equipped with independent power, cooling, and networking.
+The physical separation of Availability Zones within a region protects applications and data from datacenter failures.
+Zone-redundant services replicate your applications and data across Availability Zones to protect from single-points-of-failure.
+With Availability Zones, Azure offers an industry best 99.99% VM uptime SLA.

-   For their gaming databases, they should configure auto-failover groups for the Azure SQL Managed Instances.
-By using auto-failover groups with an automatic failover policy, any outage that impacts one or several of the databases in the group results in automatic failover.
-In addition, auto-failover groups provide read-write and read-only listener endpoints that remain unchanged during fail-overs.
+   For their gaming databases, they should configure [auto-failover groups](https://docs.microsoft.com/azure/azure-sql/database/auto-failover-group-overview) for the Azure SQL Managed Instances.
+Using auto-failover groups with an automatic failover policy, any outage that impacts one or several of the group's databases results in automatic failover.
+Also, auto-failover groups provide read-write and read-only listener endpoints that remain unchanged during fail-overs.
 Whether you use manual or automatic failover activation, failover switches all secondary databases in the group to the primary.
-After the database failover is completed, the DNS record is automatically updated to redirect the endpoints to the new region.
+After the database failover completes, the DNS record is automatically updated to redirect the new region's endpoints.

-   > **Note**: Auto-failover groups for Managed Instance is currently in public preview.
-For customers who object to using a _preview_ feature, a manual failover process would need to be implemented.
-This could involve setting up transactional replication to another SQL MI in a different region.
-VNet peering would need to be established between the virtual networks.

-   For their data warehouse, they should use the geo-restore recovery pattern to achieve the lowest possible RTO and RPO.
+   They should use the geo-restore recovery pattern to achieve the lowest possible RTO and RPO for their data warehouse.
 They would use geo-restore to recover the catalog and tenant databases from automatically maintained geo-redundant backups into an alternate recovery region.
 After the outage is resolved, they would use geo-replication to repatriate changed databases to their original region.

 ## Checklist of preferred objection handling

 1. It appears that there are multiple options for hosting SQL databases in Azure.
 What are all the different options, and how do they differ?
 Do they all support the same features as an on-premises SQL Server instance, or are there unsupported features we should be aware of before migrating?
 Will we be able to continue using Service Broker with a PaaS database in Azure?

    There are indeed multiple options for hosting SQL databases in Azure.
 [Azure SQL](https://docs.microsoft.com/azure/azure-sql/azure-sql-iaas-vs-paas-what-is-overview) refers to a family of managed, secure, and intelligent products that use the SQL Server database engine in the Azure cloud.
 The options have some overlap, but each is geared towards specific use cases, scenarios, and [business motivations](https://docs.microsoft.com/azure/azure-sql/azure-sql-iaas-vs-paas-what-is-overview#business-motivations).
 Below, brief descriptions are provided describing the three Azure SQL options and general recommendations about when to use each.

    Azure documentation provides a [comparison table](https://docs.microsoft.com//azure/azure-sql/azure-sql-iaas-vs-paas-what-is-overview#comparison-table) that can be used to help drive the decision about which option to use.
-The docs also offer a [feature comparison between Azure SQL Database and Azure SQL Managed Instance](https://docs.microsoft.com/azure/azure-sql/database/features-comparison).
+The docs also offer a [feature comparison between Azure SQL Database and Azure SQL Managed Instance](https://docs.microsoft.com/azure/azure-sql/database/features-comparison) to help in the decision-making process.

    _[Azure SQL Database (SQL DB)](https://docs.microsoft.com/azure/azure-sql/database/)_